My Main Page with Links to My Other

 to want or even to conceive of more satisfying options.”
 Critics derided

-and offered little in the way of alternatives.
+consumer culture as superficial and purposeless.
+Americans scorned or ignored critics they considered elitist, especially since critics offered little in the way of alternatives.
 Some critics merely criticized

 the consumption of the poor while ignoring others’ consumption.
 Products

-replaced other sources of identity and emotional connection.
+replaced other sources of identity and connection.

 Advertisers and peer pressures did not